jlenoble/organon-bash/helper-functions/README.md

 get-avatar unknown # unknown
 ```

+### make-auxiliary-files

+Usage: `make-auxiliary-files AVATAR MAIN_DIR TMP_DEPS`

+`MAIN_DIR` is the dir relative to which all relative paths are defined.
+`TMP_DEPS`is the enumeration of all sourced file paths.

+Builds auxiliary files in `$MAIN_DIR/../.tmp` named like `some_mangled_string.func`
+and `some_mangled_string.tmp`.
+The `.func` files wrap functions calling each other
+in the same order as all sourced files should be included, allowing to build
+a concatenation order.
+The `.tmp` files contain the concatenated texts with the
+sourcing statements removed.

 ### make-index-file and make-index-files

 A directory may contain an indeterminate number of files to source.
 Rather than rediscovering